-The expert group also produced a report which identifies a number of issues that were raised but not fully addressed as part of the review process and which could be considered by candidates for possible future study.
+The expert group overseeing the revision also produced a report which identifies a number of issues that were raised but not fully addressed as part of the review process and which could be considered by candidates for possible future study.

 A number of new concepts are introduced, including:

 - National privacy strategies.
 While effective laws are essential, the strategic importance of privacy today also requires a multifaceted national strategy co-ordinated at the highest levels of government.

 - Privacy management programmes.
 These serve as the core operational mechanism through which organisations implement privacy protection.

 - Data security breach notification.
 This provision covers both notice to an authority and notice to an individual affected by a security breach affecting personal data.

 Download the full OECD privacy framework booklet including the 2013 Privacy Guidelines